surevelox/OrchardCore.Modules/DevicePreview/README.md

 ```

-## Enable Feature
+## Enable Feature using recipe

-Include in your Recipe to enable the feature by default
+Include in Setup Recipe to enable the feature by default.

 ```json